Free Crochet Scarf Pattern

 Gauge: 1 sc, ch 8 = 1.25" (3.2 cm)

-Bobble stitch: work 3 dc into one stitch leaving the last loop of each on the hook.
-Yarn over and draw through all the loops on the hook.
+Bobble stitch: 1.
+Work 3 dc into indicated stitch, leaving the last loop of each dc on the hook.
+2. Yarn over and draw through all the loops on the hook.

 To change the length, simply increase or decrease the number of repeats (of 1 sc and ch 8).
 To change the width, increase or decrease the amount of rows worked.